Aurora (comics): Powers and abilities

 Aurora has the powers of flight and superhuman speed and reflexes (theoretically able to approach light-speed.
-This has never been attempted since if any being or amount of matter were to approach the speed of light in our solar system, it would wreak devastating havoc on the gravitational forces holding our system together).
+This has never been attempted since if any being or amount of matter were to approach the speed of light in the Solar System, it would wreak devastating havoc on the gravitational forces holding it together).
 The greater her increase in speed, the more durable her body becomes, but this ability has not been measured.

 She also has super-human levels of endurance and stamina that allows her to maintain her super-speed.
 In an early issue of Alpha Flight, Northstar reveals to readers that Aurora has greater endurance and can fly longer, while he can fly faster in the same period of time.
-Her strength and reaction time are above-average for a woman of her age and exercise level, however, Aurora usually does not rely on her physical strength while battling opponents and, instead, uses super-speed tricks, like flying with someone at great speed until they pass out from lack of oxygen or pummeling them with hundreds of punches a second until they succumb.
-Aurora also uses her super speed to perform stunts such as creating a cyclone by running in circles, running up walls and across water, and she could breathe while traveling at subsonic speeds.
+Her strength and reaction time are above-average for a woman of her age and exercise level, yet Aurora usually does not rely on her physical strength while battling opponents, instead using super-speed tricks, like flying someone at great speed until they pass out from lack of oxygen or pummeling them with hundreds of punches a second until they succumb.
+Aurora also uses her super speed to perform stunts such as creating a cyclone by running in circles, running up walls and across water.
+She has been shown to breathe while traveling at subsonic speeds.

-Originally, while in physical contact with her brother, usually while holding hands, the pair could emit bursts of brilliant white light with an average flash equal in intensity of one million candela (one candela being equal to the amount of light created by one candle).
-It was generally used to blind their opponents, but with the minor drawback that they were not able to control its intensity.
-Experiments performed on Aurora by Walter Langowski enabled her to generate light independently from Northstar, but a side effect of this was that physical contact between the two would temporarily neutralize both of their powers.
-Her speed was also greatly reduced to only being able to move and fly at the speed of sound.
-However, with Aurora's recent resurrection in a new body, these modifications are now gone, enabling them to generate light together again and restoring her previous levels of speed.
+Originally, while in physical contact with her brother, usually while holding hands, the pair could emit bursts of brilliant white light with an average flash equal in intensity of one million candela.
+It was generally used to blind their opponents, with the drawback that they could not control its intensity.
+Experiments performed on Aurora by Walter Langowski enabled her to generate light independently from Northstar, rendering the side effect that physical contact between the two would temporarily neutralize their powers.
+Her speed was also greatly reduced to only fly at the speed of sound.
+With her recent resurrection in a new body, these modifications are gone, enabling the siblings to generate light together and restoring Aurora's previous levels of speed.

 Aurora is moderately skilled in hand-to-hand combat using a style utilizing her superhuman speed, and received coaching from Puck and Wolverine.